Health Care Guide Information

 Pancytopenia: The decreased number of white blood cells, Red blood cells, and platelets.

-Thymoma (a tumor of the thymus gland thymoma.)
+Thymoma (a tumor of the thymus gland)

-Graft versus host disease: This is the reaction between donor cells and recipient cells that occurs after a transplant. e.g. after a solid organ transplant like a kidney or liver transplant or an allogeneic bone marrow transplant.
+Graft versus host disease: This is the reaction between donor cells and the recipient body that occurs after a transplant. e.g., after a solid organ transplant like a kidney or liver transplant, or an allogeneic bone marrow transplant.The graft cells starts attacking the host body.

 Lumpectomy: